EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 The SUSE Containers as a Service (CaaS) Platform deployment on AWS recently went into technological preview (as of [version 4.1.2](https://www.suse.com/releasenotes/x86_64/SUSE-CAASP/4/#_deployment_on_aws_as_technology_preview)).
 I spent a few days going through the docs and deploying my own SUSE CaaS Platform (v4.2.1) on AWS, and here are my tips for a smooth deployment.

-_This blog post makes reference to 'Master' nodes, this wording is used only for consistency with the official documentation_
+> This blog post makes reference to "Master" nodes.
+This terminology is used for consistency with the official documentation.

 ## What is SUSE CaaS Platform?
 First off, what is SUSE CaaS Platform?
-As SUSE have put it 'SUSE CaaS Platform is an enterprise class container management solution that enables IT and DevOps professionals to more easily deploy, manage, and scale container-based applications and services'.
+As SUSE have put it: 'SUSE CaaS Platform is an enterprise class container management solution that enables IT and DevOps professionals to more easily deploy, manage, and scale container-based applications and services'.

 Or, if that's too much of a mouthful for you, think Kubernetes with bells and whistles on.